localstack/docs/content/en/references/custom-tls-certificates.md

 ---
-title: Custom SSL certificates
+title: Custom TLS certificates
 weight: 99
 tags:
 - ssl
 description: >
-  How to use custom SSL certificates with LocalStack
+  How to use custom TLS certificates with LocalStack
 ---

 # Background

 LocalStack sometimes performs on-demand fetching of resources from the public internet.
 This requires that LocalStack is able to access public URLs.
-If there is a proxy server in your network that uses a non-standard SSL certificate, LocalStack will not be able to download any files on demand.
+If there is a proxy server in your network that uses a non-standard TLS certificate, LocalStack will not be able to download any files on demand.
-You may see errors in the logs relating to SSL such as "unable to get local issuer certificate".
+You may see errors in the logs relating to TLS such as "unable to get local issuer certificate".

 # Solution